Kearskill/WIA1002/src/week8/Tutorial07.md

 }
 ```

-3. Write code to create the graph using linked-list representation.
+3. Write code to create the graph12 using linked-list representation.
 You use the adjacency matrix or the adjacency list for this purpose?<br>
 Use adjacency list because linked-list.

 ```java